 Will I get paid?

-Students selected for the internship will receive a monthly stipend.
+Students selected for the internship will receive a stipend of $500 per week up to a maximum of 12 weeks.

 Is housing provided?